colemanja91/creator-analytics/README.md

 This app is an exploration in helping creators better analyze their environments and make smarter decisions to reach more people.

+Only intended to be run locally - you will need to supply your own API credentials for it to work (I will add steps detailing how to do this).

+## Appreciation

+This would have been a lot more difficult to put together if not for the amazing gem created by @mauricew https://github.com/mauricew/ruby-twitch-api - thank you!

+## TODO

+* Add setup details
+  * how to install each service, running setup script, etc
+* Add Twitch API Credentials steps
+* Add rake tasks
+  * New game
+  * Refresh videos and users for game
+  * Add docs
+* Add `TwitchVideoExperiment` model
+* Add `TwitchVideoExperimentInput` model
+* Add `TwitchVideoExperimentGame` model
+  * These will be similar games that might be applicable and help provide a larger data set (after filtering by follower count)
+  * i.e. you might want an experiment for "Pokemon X/Y", but it's very likely that other Pokemon games would have applicable data
+* Add video ranking generator
+  * Filter to target audience size by follow count (i.e., if you currently have 5 followers, set range to a min of 10 and a max of 25)
+  * Rank video titles by view count descending and assign a normalized score of 0 - 100
+  * Store ranks as `TwitchVideoExperimentInput` records
+* Add link to OpenAI API to train and create a new prediction
+* Add rake tasks to setup new experiment with similar games

 ## Setup

 * Install Ruby